StefanScherer/gitrob-box/README.md

 ## Add own search patterns

-At the time of writing gitrob has the search patterns in the file `/var/lib/gems/1.9.1/gems/gitrob-0.0.3/patterns.json`.
+At the time of writing gitrob has the search patterns in the file `/var/lib/gems/1.9.1/gems/gitrob-0.0.4/patterns.json`.

-In this repo you can find a modified version that will be copied there while creating the VM.
+If you put a modified `patterns.json` beside the `Vagrantfile` then this will be copied inside the VM to be used.